Studio Two, EMI Studios, Abbey Road

-Paul McCartney was the first of The Beatles to arrive at the studio, and on this day used the time to tape Her Majesty.
+Paul McCartney was the first of The Beatles to arrive at the studio, and on this day used the time to tape ‘Her Majesty’.
 The song had been written in October 1968, and was premiered during the Get Back/Let It Be sessions on 9 and 24 January.

-At the end of the third attempt McCartney listened to a playback, and Her Majesty became a contender for the Abbey Road medley.
+At the end of the third attempt McCartney listened to a playback, and ‘Her Majesty’ became a contender for the Abbey Road medley.

 John Lennon didn’t attend this session as he was recuperating from a car crash in Scotland.
-Once George Harrison and Ringo Starr arrived, however, they began work on Golden Slumbers/Carry That Weight, which at this stage had the working title Golden Slumbers.
+Once George Harrison and Ringo Starr arrived, however, they began work on ‘Golden Slumbers’/‘Carry That Weight’, which at this stage had the working title ‘Golden Slumbers’.